oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

 ##### How Istio-enabled domains differ from regular domains

 Istio enforces a number of requirements on pods.
-When you enable Istio support in the domain resource, the introspect job will automatcially create configuration overrrides with the necessary channels for the domain to satisy Istio's requirements:
+When you enable Istio support in the domain resource, the introspector job automatically creates configuration overrides with the necessary channels for the domain to satisfy Istio's requirements, including:

 * On the Administration Server:
     * A network channel called `istio-probe` with listen address `127.0.0.1:8888` (or